wenyangfu/ut-mlds/resources.md

 ### Dive Into Python 3 (http://www.diveintopython3.net/table-of-contents.html)
 This online book is a little outdated by now, but it does teach the fundamentals of Python 3.
 This is a good book if you already have some background in programming, but not so great if you're a beginner.
 I haven't found any up-to-date resources for beginners that want to learn Python.

+# Libraries
+## scikit-learn
+### Jake Vanderplas - Machine Learning with Scikit-Learn (https://www.youtube.com/watch?v=HC0J_SPm9co)
+This is a video lecture that introduces how to use scikit-learn, the premier machine learning library in Python.
+The presenter assumes that anyone who's watching is already relatively experienced with Python, so if you don't understand the video the first time around, check it out again when you're a little more familiar with Python :)
+### Andreas Mueller - Advanced Scikit-Learn (https://www.youtube.com/watch?v=ZL77pbWBZQA)

+# Visualization (TODO)

+# Machine Learning and Systems
+### Josh Bloom: Keynote - A Systems View of Machine Learning (https://www.youtube.com/watch?v=i-1UmCYyzi4)

 # Other Resources (I got these from my Data Mining TA):

 This site (http://setosa.io/ev/) provides visual explanations to some ML concepts.